fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 julia> incude("hello_mpi.jl")
 ```

-It provably didn't work, right?
+It probably didn't work, right?
 Read the error message and note that the MPI package needs to be installed to run this code.

 To install a package, we need to enter *package* mode.
 Remember that we entered into help mode by typing `?`.
-Package mode is activated by typing `]`
+Package mode is activated by typing `]` :
 ```julia
 julia> ]
 ```
-At this point, the promp should have changed to `(@v1.8) pkg>` indicating that we are in package mode.
-The text between parenthesis indicates which is the active *project*, i.e., where packages are going to be installed.
+At this point, the prompt should have changed to `(@v1.8) pkg>` indicating that we are in package mode.
+The text between the parentheses indicates which is the active *project*, i.e., where packages are going to be installed.
 In this case, we are working with the global project associated with our Julia installation (which is Julia 1.8 in this example, but it can be another version in your case).

 To install the MPI package, type
 ```julia